 Mask obligation in Munich: Regulations and fines

-In stores and on public transport, Bavarian residents are to wear everyday masks or so-called community masks over their mouths and noses.
-Since April 27, masks have been mandatory throughout Bavaria.
-On August 25, fines for violations were set at 250 euros in individual cases and 500 euros for several corporate bodies.
+In stores and on public transport, people have to wear everyday masks or so-called community masks over their mouths and noses.
+Fines for violations were set at 250 euros in individual cases and 500 euros for several corporate bodies.

 The general mask requirement still applies at heavily visited locations in the old town.
-Due to the current high number of corona cases, you have to wear a mask from 9 am to 11 pm at the following places:
+Due to the current high number of corona cases, you have to wear a mask at the following places:

-- Old town pedestrian zone (Neuhauser Strasse, Kaufinger Strasse, Theatinerstrasse, Rindermarkt, Odeonsplatz in front of the Feldherrnhalle, etc.) including Schützenstrasse
+- Old town pedestrian zone (including Neuhauser Strasse, Kaufinger Strasse, Theatinerstrasse)

 At large outdoor gatherings, such as demonstrations, the obligatory mask-wearing still applies for up to 200 or more participants.

-The obligation to wear masks has been relaxed for employees in the cash desk and counter areas of stores or at reception desks.
+The obligation to wear masks has been relaxed for employees in the cash desk or counter areas of stores and at reception desks.
 If reliable protection can be ensured by transparent protective walls made of acrylic glass or similar, the obligation to wear masks does not apply to them.